 - Extend your legs straight out in front, but slightly elevated.

 - At this point you’re in a hollow hold, your body should resemble the profile of a really shallow cup – curving down from the fingers to the lower back and curving back up to the toes.

 - Now flutter!
 Move your arms and legs up and down a few inches fairly rapidly, never letting them touch the floor.
-Try doing this for 30 or more seconds and you’ll see why it’s such a beloved bootcamp exercise.
+Try doing this for 30 seconds, and you’ll see why it’s such a beloved bootcamp exercise.

 Most folks can do rows, but they do require some sort of equipment.
 You can row a dumbbell, kettlebell, barbells, or hang from a bar to do inverted rows.
 These work the back using a horizontal movement.